Can Lyme Disease Cause Stomach Pain? GI Symptoms in Children

 Are gastrointestinal symptoms common in pediatric Lyme disease?

-GI symptoms are less common than fatigue, headaches, or joint symptoms but may occur in multisystem illness.
+GI symptoms are less commonly recognized than fatigue, headaches, or joint symptoms but may occur as part of a multisystem illness.

 When should abdominal pain raise concern for Lyme disease?